-Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried chicken sandwich in Seattle
+Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried-chicken sandwich in Seattle

 Here are my 10 favorite chicken sandwiches in Seattle, with one sammie that stands above all the rest.

-Best Fried Chicken Sandwich in Seattle:
+Best fried-chicken sandwich in Seattle:

 SODO chicken

-The other fried chicken sammies around town tower over this squat sandwich by a good 1-to-2 inches, but don’t let appearances fool you.
+The other fried-chicken sammies around town tower over this squat sandwich by a good 1-to-2 inches, but don’t let appearances fool you.
 This is the best chicken sandwich in town.
 The ratio of juicy dark meat to craggy crust is perfect, and it is structurally impeccable, the batter sticking to the meat and never falling apart like many other fried chickens.
 It’s a clean bite that tastes, well, like a bird, without the pomp of any slaw or exotic flavored aioli.
 This unfussy sandwich ($6.95) comes with just a squirt of mayo and three pickles on a buttered burger bun.
 Unlike most purveyors, SODO Chicken leaves the skin on the thigh meat, so you get that extra layer of salty, crispy fat flavor.
 The best fried chicken out of a bucket comes with the skin on, so why should it be any different with a chicken sandwich?

 All the other runners-up (in no particular order)